vistadataproject/nodeVISTA/CacheVISTA/README.md

               9430  (RPC Broker)
 ```

-The scripts then installed and configured the Caché software from an OSEHRA FOIA VistA archive with the following parameters:
+The scripts then installed and configured the Caché software and base VistA instance from an OSEHRA FOIA VistA archive
+(or your own custom CACHE.DAT file, if you provided it) with the following parameters:
 ```
 Install Directory: /opt/cachesys/cache
     Instance Name: cache